inrage/simple-cf7-conditional/readme.txt

 * **Contact Form 7**: Required dependency
 * **Browsers**: All modern browsers

-Simple Conditional Fields for CF7 is an independent plugin.
+Simple Conditional Fields for Contact Form 7 is an independent plugin.
 This plugin is not affiliated with or endorsed by the developers of Contact Form 7.

 == Installation ==

 = Automatic Installation =

 1. Go to your WordPress admin area and navigate to **Plugins > Add New**
-2. Search for "Simple Conditional Fields for CF7"
+2. Search for "Simple Conditional Fields for Contact Form 7"
 3. Click **Install Now** and then **Activate**
 4. Contact Form 7 will be installed automatically if not present